hallav/LuxUS/README.md

   -d INPUT_DATA, --input_data INPUT_DATA
                         Name of the data file.
   -o OUTPUTFOLDER, --outputFolder OUTPUTFOLDER
                         Folder where to store the results.
-Format /level1/level2
   -i INPUTFOLDER, --inputFolder INPUTFOLDER
                         Folder where the input data is stored.
-Format /level1/level2
   -j OUTPUTFILE, --outputFile OUTPUTFILE
                         File into which the BFs are written.
 Will be located in folder specified in -o.
-  -c TEST_COVARIATE, --test_covariate TEST_COVARIATE
+  -x TEST_COVARIATE, --test_covariate TEST_COVARIATE
                         Covariate to be tested.
 Give index (in design matrix) starting from 0.
+  -y TEST_COVARIATE2, --test_covariate2 TEST_COVARIATE2
+                        Type 2 test: the covariate to be compared to the covariate defined by argument -x.
+If not provided, type 1 test will be performed.
+Give index (in design matrix) starting from 0.
   -b SIGMAB2, --sigmaB2 SIGMAB2
-                        Variance for B. Default value is used if not specified.
+                        Variance for B. Default value 15 is used if not specified.
   -a ALGORITHM, --algorithm ALGORITHM
-                        Give value 0 (use HMC) or 1 (use VI).
+                        Give value 0 (use HMC, default) or 1 (use VI).
   -p DIAGNOSTIC_PLOTS, --diagnostic_plots DIAGNOSTIC_PLOTS
                         Give value 0 (do not plot sample diagnostics for HMC) or 1 (plot sample diagnostics for HMC).
 Default value is 0.
   -g N_GRADSAMPLES, --N_gradsamples N_GRADSAMPLES
                         Number of gradient samples used in VI.
-Default value is used if not specified.
+Default value 10 is used if not specified.
   -e N_ELBOSAMPLES, --N_elbosamples N_ELBOSAMPLES
-                        Number of gradient samples used in VI.
-Default value is used if not specified.
+                        Number of ELBO samples used in VI.
+Default value 200 is used if not specified.
   -v N_OUTPUTSAMPLES_VI, --N_outputsamples_VI N_OUTPUTSAMPLES_VI
                         Number of posterior samples used in VI.
-Default value is used if not specified.
+Default value 2000 is used if not specified.
   -m N_OUTPUTSAMPLES_HMC, --N_outputsamples_HMC N_OUTPUTSAMPLES_HMC
-                        Number of posterior samples per chain used in HMC.
+                        Number of posterior samples per chain used in HMC (the burn-in will be removed from this sample number).
+                        Default value 1000 is used if not specified.
+  -c N_HMC_CHAINS, --N_HMC_chains N_HMC_CHAINS
-                        Default value is used if not specified.
+                        Number of chains in HMC sampling.
+Default value 4 is used if not specified.
   -w WINDOW_INDEX, --window_index WINDOW_INDEX
                         The index of the window being analysed.
 If value is not given the BF is saved without window index into